biofloat/biofloat/notebooks/README.md

 Jupyter Notebooks for biofloat
 ------------------------------

-To execute these Notebooks follow [these instructions to install biofloat](../README.md) and clone this repository.
+To execute the code in these Notebooks follow [these instructions to install biofloat](../README.md).
+The biofloat package must be in your Python search path.
+If you installed with `pip install biofloat` it will be in your path.
+If you are operating from a clone of the repository you should set your PYTHONPATH environment variable to that directory, e.g.:

+    export PYTHONPATH=~/dev/biofloatgit

 Change to this directory on your computer and execute this at the command line: